saltstack/salt/doc/topics/venafi/index.rst

 Transfer certificate to pillar
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To transfer cached certificate to minion you can use venafi pillar.
+To transfer a cached certificate to a minion, you can use Venafi pillar.

 Example state file: